 - Apisin – This complex carbohydrate has a molecular shape that fits like a key into a “lock,” a molecular receptor site, on the white blood cells known as regulatory T cells.
 These are the white blood cells that keep the other white blood cells from multiplying out of control and destroying healthy tissue as well as infection-causing microbes.

-- Royalin – Not really “antibiotic,” this antibacterial compound has the ability to break down the protective wall that gram-positive bacteria such as Clostridium (botulism), Listeria, and Staphylococcus, all of which can be hard to treat with regular antibiotics.
-Royal jelly also contains a compound called jeilein, which fights gram-negative bacteria (bacteria that don’t have a protective outer wall) such as E. coli.
+- Royalisin – Not really “antibiotic,” this antibacterial compound has the ability to break down the protective wall that gram-positive bacteria such as Clostridium (botulism), Listeria, and Staphylococcus, all of which can be hard to treat with regular antibiotics.
+Royal jelly also contains compounds called jelleins, which fights gram-negative bacteria (bacteria that don’t have a protective outer wall) such as E. coli.

 Scientifically supervised clinical trials have confirmed that applying royal jelly to human skin can kill staph infections (the kind of boil that usually has a pus-filled yellow peak in the center) and reduce vulnerability to the flu.
 Laboratory studies in Japan employing animals, not people, have found that it can lower LDL cholesterol, raise HDL cholesterol, and lower blood pressure– but if your objective is lowering your cholesterol, there are other natural products that work, such as red yeast rice, that are a lot less expensive.
 The most cost-effective use of royal jelly capsules is preventing colds and flu and fighting infections that don’t respond to what the doctor gives you.
 (Always take the entire course of any antibiotic your doctor prescribes to prevent creating a super-bacterium that is resistant to available treatments.)
 But where royal jelly can’t be beat is for stimulating the production of collagen in the skin.